Skip to main content

 two stars Baldwin was the most popular New England apple of the Nineteenth Century, widely grown across the country, until the exceptionally cold winter of 1934 killed off many of the trees and Baldwin was replaced by McIntosh in the hearts and mouths of the people.

-It is still a personal late-season favorite of mine, and West County Cider presses no less than two different varieties of hard cider that are exclusively from this apple (one a bit dryer than the other).
+It is still a personal late-season favorite of mine, and West County Cider at one time pressed no less than two different varieties of hard cider that are exclusively from this apple.

 Baldwin was originally called Butters, after the farm where it was found, and Peckers, after the birds that riddled the original tree.